sorrowfulT-Rex/Haskell-Data-Structure/README.md

 Next to come: AVL; Red-Black Tree.

 # [MMZKDS/DS.hs](MMZKDS/DS.hs)
-This file provides a type classe for immutable data structures.
+This file provides type classes for immutable data structures.
-It contains a class, `class MDSCons`, providing ways of instantiating and transforming the data structure to other immutable types (*e.g.* from or to list).
+It contains class `DS` providing a way of clearing data, and class `DSCons` providing ways of instantiating and transforming the data structure to other immutable types (*e.g.* from or to list).
 See the [Haddocks](MMZKDS/DS.hs) for full documentation (TODO).

 # [MMZKDS/MDS.hs](MMZKDS/MDS.hs)
 MDS is short for Mutable Data Structure.
 This file provides type classes for mutable structures.
-It contains `class MDS` providing ways of copying and clearing, and `class MDSCons` providing ways of instantiating and transforming the data structure to other immutable types (*e.g.* from or to list).
+It contains class `MDS` providing ways of copying and clearing, and class `MDSCons` providing ways of instantiating and transforming the data structure to other immutable types (*e.g.* from or to list).
 See the [Haddocks](MMZKDS/MDS.hs) for full documentation.

 # [MMZKDS/ArrayBased.hs](MMZKDS/ArrayBased.hs)